 Since then, I have made it a point to find and import single hook lures for trout, and single barbless replacement hooks for spoons and plugs.
 Single hook lures are not at all common here in the US, but they do exist in Japan, mostly for fishing in "Areas."
 Areas are managed, stocked, pay-to-fish lakes, although some Areas also have pay-to-fish streams.

 Pay-to-fish places are not that popular in the US, but they are quite popular in Japan.
 The ones I know of here are run very differently than the ones in Japan.
 Here, as far as I know, you pay for the fish.
 You are expected to keep (and pay for) every fish you catch.
 In Japan, as I understand it, you pay for the privilege of fishing, but you must release the fish.
 "Areas" prohibit treble hooks because they do too much damage to the fish.
-"Lip rippers" are NOT welcome in the Japanese Areas!
+"Lip rippers" are NOT welcome in the Areas!

 Jigs are probably the simplest single hook lures that you can cast easily with an ultralight spinning rod or an ultralight baitcaster.
 Although jigs are generally associated with bass or panfish in the US, they have a following among trout anglers as well.
 Simple marabou jigs have caught trout for years and years.
 Jig heads and small plastics are more recent, and are just as effective.